 The gift shop at the Kennedy Space Center in Cape Canaveral, Florida has been rightfully coined “the world’s largest space shop.”
 Spanning a whopping 15,372 square feet, the “Space Shop” is jam-packed with a sweeping variety of space memorabilia and gear bearing the National Aeronautics and Space Administration (“NASA”)’s well-known name and logos.
 But a trek to the east coast of Florida is hardly necessary in order to get your hands on a NASA-emblazoned sweatshirt, windbreaker, or pair of sneakers.

-As we speak, staple mall brands. such as PacSun, Aeropostale, American Eagle, and Urban Outfitters, are stocking inexpensive NASA tees.
+As we speak, staple mall brands, such as PacSun, Aeropostale, American Eagle, and Urban Outfitters, are stocking inexpensive NASA tees.
 Forever 21 has NASA-branded crop tops and cargo pants.
-StockX, the NASDAQ-like marketplace for exclusive streetwear (and designer handbags), is offering up NASA footwear from a limited Vans collection, while upscale department store Barneys has cotton fleece sweatshirts and joggers, tech-fabric pants and jackets from Heron Preston that bear NASA iconography (and are on markdown).
+StockX, the NASDAQ-like marketplace for exclusive streetwear (and designer handbags), is offering up NASA footwear from a limited Vans collection.
+Bankrupt retailer Barneys is even selling cotton fleece sweatshirts and joggers, tech-fabric pants and jackets from Heron Preston that bear NASA iconography … at a steep liquidation discount.

 Still yet, it was not all that long ago that a white Hermès Kelly 35 bag bearing the distinctive NASA name – or as NASA calls the Danne & Blackburn-designed type, the “Worm” logo – on the front in red paint and signed by artist Tom Sachs sold for more than $50,000 at a Christie’s auction in London.

-The wide variety of NASA wares currently on the market is a testament to the fact that virtually any company may use – and monetize – the NASA name and logo … free of charge, just as long as the designs are submitted to the Multimedia Division of NASA's Office of Communications in Washington, D.C., and the agency approves the specific uses.
-And the space arm of the U.S. federal government usually does just that.
+The wide variety of NASA wares currently on the market is a testament to the fact that virtually any company may use – and monetize – the NASA name and logo … free of charge, just as long as the designs are submitted to the Multimedia Division of NASA’s Office of Communications in Washington, D.C., and the agency approves the specific uses.
+And the space arm of the U.S. federal government usually does.image: Christie’s

 “We don’t discriminate,” Bert Ulrich of NASA’s Office of Communications told Quartz last year, save for “promotions related to drugs, alcohol or tobacco products.”
 Other than that, Ulrich says, “Anyone can basically make a request.
 And then we review it and make sure that the identities are being used correctly,” aka in accordance with its “strict regulations and restrictions on the use of any of the NASA identifiers, emblems or devices.”